structure XV gustavo enriquez

 The Principal Plaza is ringed by three structures.
 The most important building here, and at the site, is Structure I/the Crestería.

 Structure I is situated on the west side of the plaza.
 This multi-chamber building of two stories has been partially restored.
-The east side the upper section of the building displays a long frieze decorated with the remains of several stucco masks.
+On the east side the upper section of the building displays a long frieze decorated with the remains of several stucco masks.
 The upper level features a crest that exhibits a central mask flanked by rectangular openings.
 The mask displays a prominent nose with hollow eyes and could be a dual representation of both Kinich Ahau, a solar deity, and the rain god Chaac.
-Astronomical observations of the Sun at sunset have been observed piercing the mask’s eyes, and had calendrical and agricultural associations.
+Astronomical observations of the Sun at sunset have been observed piercing the mask’s eyes on specific dates revealing calendrical and agricultural associations.
 The lower portions of the building are somewhat buried in rubble.

 Structure I is an Early Puuc (715-770 CE) building constructed between 700-750 CE, and was originally painted a deep red color.
 A narrow passageway between Structures I and II was excavated in 2017.
 A partial stone mosaic block panel was discovered there that depicts an elite individual, and one block depicting a dwarf with glyphs and numerals that might name an individual as Aj Cha K'uk'.
 Structure II is in a ruined state with one vaulted chamber visible.